OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

    </div>
 ```

-Here, we are making some `Angular Material Components like mat-card, mat-button, and mat-table`.
+Here, we are using some Angular Material Components like `mat-card, mat-button, and mat-table`.
 Import them as modules into the `material.module.ts` the file we have been working with
 over time.
 Let's add stylesheets to our dashboard component to make it look better.
 In our `dashboard.component.css` file, add the following content;